aeternity/aepp-docs/index.md

 Blocks contain proof that a certain set of transactions have been committed to the chain--this is why we wait for a block containing our transaction to be mined before moving on to the next.
 The process by which this occurs is called *mining* and is outside the scope of this document.
 For more information on mining please consult the Æternity specification.

 ### Naming Service
-The Æternity naming service related human-readable names to public keys for accounts and oracles.
-The naming system is designed for the zero-trust blockchain model, specifically in order to prevent malicious nodes from stealing names from clients connected to them.
+The Æternity naming service relates human-readable names to public keys for accounts and oracles.
+The naming system is designed for the zero-trust blockchain model, specifically in order to prevent malicious nodes from stealing names from clients.
 In order to prevent this, the model is:

 - A client which wants a name makes a hash of that name, along with a secret number, called the *salt*.
 - The client uses this hash to *pre-claim* the name.
 At this point, no-one else can see what the name is, but the client can prove that they made the pre-claim.